 Do not overcrowd the pan.
 Fry the rava-coated fish in batches for even cooking.

-Cook on medium heat so the fish cooks inside without burning outside.
+Cook on medium heat so the fish cooks evenly on the inside without burning on the outside.
 If necessary, lower the heat and cook until the fish is crispy and golden.

-Use a wide spatula to flip the fish gently.
+Use a wide spatula to gently flip the fish.
 The fish is delicate when hot, so handle it carefully to prevent it from breaking.

-Do not move the fish too much while frying, this helps get a crisp crust.
+Do not move too much: Let the fish sit and cook.
+This helps form a nice crust.

 Serve immediately after frying for the best crisp texture.